stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 ### 3.3 Interventions

-We implement one intervention for the baseline experiment: **suppression**, which zeroes out the target features at inference time via a TransformerLens forward hook:
+I implemented one intervention for the baseline experiment: **suppression**, which zeroes out the target features at inference time via a TransformerLens forward hook:

 ```